Awards Criteria

 ● Must be a current USTA Individual Member

-● Bonus factors: longtime service, and participation on section or district committies
+● Bonus factors: longtime service, and participation on section or district committees

 OUTSTANDING ADULT/SENIOR TOURNAMENT